tjqadri101/SLogo/ProjectArtifactDocument.md

 AbstractController was designed in a way that allows us to add registered views and a registered model, given the situation that we wanted to reference multiple workspaces.
 Methods within AbstractController such as getTurtleList() and getVariables() make it possible to fetch information from the backend.

 Moreover, one instance of Class Model is created per instance of a subclass that inherits AbstractController.
-This design choice was based on the fact that only one model was needed to fufill the requirements from the view.
+This design choice was based on the fact that only one model was needed to fufill the requirements from each view.

 Given such time constraints, an all-encompassing controller, class ModelController, was created.
 This class extends AbstractController and has method passToModel(), which is used to pass information to the backend.
 This method takes in a list of instances of TurtleImage (Class TurtleImage is displayed in the GUI and is used to represent a frontend replication of the backend turtle), a command, and a language.